COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Home > Living Well > Health Library > Intraocular (Uveal) Melanoma Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 Incidence and Mortality

 Melanoma of the uveal tract (iris, ciliary body, and choroid), though rare, is the most common primary intraocular malignancy in adults.
 The mean age-adjusted incidence of uveal melanoma in the United States is approximately 4.3 new cases per million people, with no clear variation by latitude.
-Males have a higher incidence at 4.9 cases per million than do females at 3.7 cases per million.
+Men have a higher incidence at 4.9 cases per million than do women at 3.7 cases per million.
 The age-adjusted incidence of this cancer has remained stable since at least the early 1970s.[1,2] U.S. incidence rates are low compared with the rates of other reporting countries, which vary from about 5.3 to 10.9 cases per million.
 Some of the variation may be the result of differences in inclusion criteria and methods of calculation.

 Host susceptibility factors associated with the development of this cancer include the following:[2,3,4]